quiltdata/quilt/docs/advanced-features/package-events.md

 }
 ```

-To handle such events you need to create
+To handle such events you need to create an
 [EventBridge rule](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-rules.html).

 ## Example: send email on package creation